vancura/sdg-inspect/README.md

 A tool for inspecting, formatting, and visualizing SDG JSONL files.
-Designed for Subject Matter Experts (SMEs) at Red Hat's InstructLab to easily upload, format, analyze, and export SDG files.
+Designed for Subject Matter Experts (SMEs) at Red Hat's InstructLab to easily upload, format, and analyze SDG files.

 ## Features

-- Upload or paste JSONL files with a streamlined interface
+- Upload JSONL files with a streamlined interface
+- Load example JSONL content with a single click
 - Format SDG JSONL content with syntax highlighting for Q&A pairs
-- Visually distinguishable user/assistant interactions
+- Visually distinguishable user/assistant interactions with color-coding
-- Resizable content viewer for better analysis of large files
-- Copy formatted content to clipboard with confirmation feedback
-- Save formatted content to a file with automatic `.jsonl` extension
+- Interactive highlighting with bidirectional sync between editor and preview
 - Clear functionality with complete state reset

 ## Setup